thementat42/Manganese/docs/00_operators.md

 - `/` will always return a float
 - `//` and `%` will always return an int

 Unary operators will preserve the type they act on.
 The increment and decrement operators can be used either as prefix or as postfix operators (e.g. `x++` vs `++x`).
-The postfix version increments the value of `x` after using it, whereas the prefix version uses the value after incrementing it.
+The postfix version increments the value of `x` after using it, whereas the prefix version increments the value of `x` before using it.

 ## === Comparison Operators ===